-The year was 1961.
-Rock Hill was about to be placed on the national stage for the Civil Rights Movement.
-For the past year, freshman at Friendship College in Rock Hill were training for a peaceful sit-in to protest segregation.
+In January of 1961, Rock Hill was about to be placed on the national stage for the Civil Rights Movement.
+For the past year, Friendship College in Rock Hill students were training for a peaceful sit-in to protest segregation under the leadership of CORE (Congress of Racial Equality) field organizer Thomas Gaither.

 Walk in the Footsteps of the Friendship 9 and City Girls: